inyokaproject/inyokaedit/README.md

 ## Build instructions
 * InyokaEdit can be compiled with Qt >= 5.9 or Qt >= 6.0 (optional, but recommended for integrated preview: Including webkitwidgets or webenginewidgets)
-* For compiling spell checker plugin, libhunspell-dev is needed.
+* For compiling spell checker plugin "spellchecker-hunspell" *libhunspell-dev* or for "spellchecker-nuspell" *libnuspell-dev* is needed.
 * For running InyokaEdit, community files have to be included.
 Because of this it is recommended to include the community files during **make/cmake install**.
-For this, the [community branch](https://github.com/inyokaproject/inyokaedit/tree/community) has to be included inside the master branch root folder.
+For this, the [community branch](https://github.com/inyokaproject/inyokaedit/tree/community) has to be included inside the main branch root folder.

 ### make / qmake
 If Qt 6 shall be used, change export `QT_SELECT = qt5` in make file accordingly.